 Also known as osteophytes, bone spurs happen when bone grows over damaged area of bone structure.
 This is commonly caused by arthritis of the spine.
-Bone spurs can contribute to more serious conditions like nerve root impingement and spinal stenosis, especially when untreated.
+Bone spurs can contribute to more serious conditions like nerve root impingement and spinal stenosis, especially when left untreated.

 Symptoms of bone spurs